-How profitable a bank is affects its long-term survivability.
-A bank can retain its earnings, increasing its capital cushion, or put them to work addressing problematic loans, likely making the bank more resilient in tough times.
-Conversely, losses lessen a bank's ability to do those things.
+How profitable a bank is has an effect on its long-term survivability.
+Earnings can be retained by the bank, expanding its capital buffer, or be used to deal with problematic loans, likely making the bank better prepared to withstand financial trouble.
+Conversely, losses take away from a bank's ability to do those things.

-One key measure of a bank's earnings is return on equity, or net income (profit, essentially) divided by the total amount of equity.
+Return on equity, calculated by dividing net income (essentially, profit) by the total amount of equity, is one important measure of a bank's earnings.
 The most recent annualized quarterly return on equity for Live Oak Banking Company was 54.68 percent, above the national average of 8.10 percent.

-For the twelve months ended December 31, 2017, the bank recorded net income of $114.0 million on total equity of $307.7 million.
-The bank reported an annualized return on average assets, or ROA, of 5.33 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.
+For the twelve months ended December 31, 2017, the bank earned net income of $114.0 million on total equity of $307.7 million.
+The bank experienced an annualized return on average assets, or ROA, of 5.33 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.